Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppConfig.GeoReplica.md

 Replicating your configuration store adds the following benefits:

 - Added resiliency for Azure outages.
-- Redistribution of request limits,
+- Redistribution of request limits.
-- Regional compartmentalization,
+- Regional compartmentalization.

 ## RECOMMENDATION